This page was created to chronicle repairs made to an E.F. Johnson "Viking Valiant" AM Transmitter. Latest revisions are at the bottom of the page.

 - F3: 8A 3AG (in the AC plug)

 - Type 51 (bayonet base).
 Three required.
 The "power on" lamp shines through the green lens to the left of the VFO.
 There are also two Type 51 bulbs for the VFO dial illumination.
-Available from the usual antique supply stores (Radio Daze).
+Available from the usual antique radio supply stores (Radio Daze, etc.).

 - Type 6S6 (120 volt, screw base).
 One required.
 This lamp comes on when transmitting, and shines through the red lens to the right of the VFO.
-Possible sources included Home Depot, or any number of electrical supply stores.
-On-line sources were Ken's Electronics, and The Bulb Man, among others.
+Possible sources included Home Depot, or any number of electrical supply stores. online sources were Ken's Electronics, and The Bulb Man, among others.
 The usual antique radio suppliers (Radio Daze, AES) did not carry the Type 6S6 (120 v) bulb.
-I got mine from Glenwood Sales on Hague Street.
+I got mine from Glenwood Sales, which went out of business in 2008.
 See Table 2.

 Notes: (parts / repairs / manuals, etc.)